Michigan Farm Bureau

 The Michigan Farm Bureau was founded on the campus of Michigan State University in 1919.
 The organization's primary goal is to promote and represent the interests of its agricultural members within the state of Michigan.

 There are two types of member classification within the Michigan Farm Bureau.
 Members are either associate members or regular members.
 Associate members are those who have obtained membership because they are sympathetic to the cause of the Michigan Farm Bureau, or because they would like to receive the benefits associated with a membership (such as Farm Bureau Insurance).
 Regular members are those who are involved with agriculture.
 Regular members are typically active farmers, but they can also be retired farmers, greenhouse operators, or landholders who lease their land for agricultural activities.

 The Michigan Farm Bureau provides a variety of benefits and services to its members, but the most important functions for regular members are (state and federal) lobbying activities and programs and services to educate members on current agricultural issues: political, environmental or otherwise.

 Other services, such as long distance telephone service, health insurance and many others, are available to both regular and associate members.

 The headquarters of the Michigan Farm Bureau Family of Companies is located in Lansing, Michigan.

-The current president of Michigan Farm Bureau is Carl Bednarski.
+The current president of Michigan Farm Bureau is Ben LaCross.